facebook/sapling/hgsubversion/help/subversion.rst

 using the new experimental Subvertpy bindings leaks have only been observed accessing FSFS repositories over the file protocol.

+Should the initial clone fail with an error, Mercurial will delete the entire repository, including any revisions successfully converted.
+This can be particularly undesirable for long-running clones.
+In these cases, we suggest using the ``-r/--rev`` option to only clone a few revisions initially.
+After that, an ``hg pull`` in the cloned repository will be perfectly safe.

 It is not possible to interact with more than one Subversion repository per Mercurial clone.
 Please note that this also applies to more than one path within a repository.